Reinhold Kubik: Symphony No. 6

 (c) for imposing an advance bias instead of presenting objectively, without preconceived bias, the two options of Scherzo/Andante and Andante/Scherzo.

+Mahler scholar Herta Blaukopf rebutted this judgment without personal criticism of Kubik:

+'...in this question there is certainly no "correct" or "incorrect", no "right" or "wrong" – at best there is only an "in the end".
+Mahler's symphonies were subjected to minor and major revisions and developments as many times as they were performed.
+We can, therefore, refer only to the last state of his thoughts on the matter.
+What must be considered is that which is revealed by historical documents and that which is revealed by the music itself.'

-Mahler scholar and biographer Henry-Louis de la Grange has written about Kubik's judgment:
+Mahler scholar and biographer Henry-Louis de la Grange has written about Kubik's general judgment, without personal criticism:

 "The fact that the initial order had the composer's stamp of approval for two whole years prior to the premiere argues for further performances in that form...

 It is far more likely ten years after Mahler's death and with a much clearer perspective on his life and career, Alma would have sought to be faithful to his artistic intentions.
 Thus, her telegram of 1919 still remains a strong argument today in favour of Mahler's original order...it is stretching the bounds of both language and reason to describe [Andante-Scherzo] as the "only correct" one.
 Mahler's Sixth Symphony, like many other compositions in the repertory, will always remain a "dual-version" work, but few of the others have attracted quite as much controversy."

 Music writer David Hurwitz has likewise written on Kubik's subjective bias towards a single choice, instead of granting performers latitude to make their own choice without advance bias:

 "...the responsible thing to do in revisiting the need for a new Critical Edition would be to set out all of the arguments on each side, and then take no position.
 Let the performers decide, and admit frankly that if the criterion for making a decision regarding the correct order of the inner movements must be what Mahler himself ultimately wanted, then no final answer is possible.
 This is the only honest approach, and it would be no different than what many of the better Critical Editions do — consider for example Philip Gossett’s editions of Rossini and Verdi operas, which attempt to present all significant, legitimate variant readings to the performer as long as they originate with the composer (or have his express sanction)...